doguma/StoryTellingXR/README.md

 ![Imgur Image](https://i.imgur.com/acctSEA.gif)

 The tank object is embedded with a script to measure Euler angles between the target (main character) and itself (main character), this angle determines the rotating direction.
 The trajectory of the shooting material (bullet) is also calculated with the gravity, speed, and preset angles.
-The physics and equation were referenced from [Unity Learn's the Physics of AI](https://learn.unity.com/project/the-physics-of-ai?uv=2019.4&courseId=5dd851beedbc2a1bf7b72bed).
+The physics and equation were referenced from [Unity Learn's Physics of AI](https://learn.unity.com/project/the-physics-of-ai?uv=2019.4&courseId=5dd851beedbc2a1bf7b72bed).

 ------------